-Strategy: 6-450.2 Objective: Deploy boom to prevent oil spread in the area.
+Strategy: 6-450.2 Objective: Exclude Oil

 Strategy: 6-445.2 and 6-450.2: Deploy harbor boom from the south corner of the Chula Vista Marina seawall southward toward the northwest corner of the Chula Vista Wildlife Reserve.
 A 400 foot segment should be extended to the west from the CV Wildlife Reserve corner to serve as a containment area to allow recovery of deflected oil.
 Vacuum trucks can be staged at this corner for recovery operations.
 Table of Response Resources